-Judging Time: 8 AM, Friday, July 21
+Judging Time: 8 AM, Friday, July 8

 - 1. Each exhibitor may show not more than two entries per class.
 Entries are open to Breeding Sheep that have been enrolled in 4hOnline by May 15th (FFA members see your advisor for instructions). - 2.
 Entries in ewe lamb classes shall be dropped after Jan.
 1st this year.
 Yearling Ewes shall be born between Sept.
-1, 2021 and Dec.
-31, 2022. - 3.
-Market lambs are NOT eligible for these classes, and these animals may not show in market classes. - 4.
-Registration papers will be required and checked on all purebred sheep during Market Sheep weigh-in. - 5.
+1, 2020 and Dec.
+31, 2021. - 3.
+Market lambs are NOT eligible for these classes, and these animals may not show in market classes.

+- 4. Registration papers will be required and checked on all purebred sheep during Market Sheep weigh-in. - 5.
 All Breeding Sheep to be stalled by 9 p.m.
-Tuesday, July 21. - 6.
+Tuesday, July 5th. - 6.
 No grooming, clipping of sheep on the fair grounds.
 Prior to coming to the fair, lambs must be slick shorn.
 Failure to comply could be grounds for disqualification. - 7.
 Cable sheep halters are prohibited from use at the fair. - 8.
-Halters are not allowed on sheep in the show ring, with the exception of first year, junior 4-Hers. - 9.
-No muzzles are allowed. - 10.
+No muzzles are allowed. - 9.
 All sexually intact sheep must have an individual Scrapie Flock of Origin identification tag.
-To register, call 1-866-USDA-TAG. - 11.
+To register, call 1-866-USDA-TAG. - 10.
 Hardin County Bred/Born and Raised Sheep must be identified at spring weigh-in (breeding sheep not attending weigh-in must be identified at fair check-in) and will be entered and shown in their respective classes.
-They will be recognized at that time and the highest placing animal in each division will be eligible for Champion Bred/Born and Raised. - 12.
-All exhibitors are required to show in Showmanship.
+They will be recognized at that time and the highest placing animal in each class will be eligible for Champion Bred/Born and Raised.